VidhyasGit-2023/Solution-Architecture/README.md

 Identify the key features and benefits of Amazon EFS.
 Determine business use cases for Amazon EFS.
 Demonstrate how to configure Amazon EFS endpoints to access centralized storage.
+# Auto-Healing and Scaling Applications
+Simulated Business Scenario Help the city's gaming cafe implement auto-healing servers and restrict users to a specific provisioning capacity.
+Objectives
+Determine the auto-healing and scaling capabilities provided by Auto Scaling groups.
+Demonstrate how to create an Auto Scaling group with strict resource boundaries.
+Demonstrate how to configure an Auto Scaling group to respond to a time-based event.